rikkeisoft/docker-for-php/README.md

 - [x] You can manage all logs in a directory (`data/logs`).
 - [x] You can specify your own Nginx and PHP-FPM config.
 - [x] All MySQL database files are saved in `data/database`.
-- [x] Enable SSH Agent Forwarding from your host machine to `php7` container.
-It allows you to use your local SSH keys instead of leaving keys sitting on your server.

 ## Requirement
 - Docker Engine 1.13.0+